 The destination also focuses on improving reception conditions for disabled guests – about 110,000 per year – by taking practical measures such as incorporating French sign language into the Mickey and the Magician and The Lion King: Rhythms of the Pride Lands shows.

->

-> For the second year, as part of the “Avenir professionel” law, French companies with more than 50 employees are required to disclose their equality index on 1 March 2020.
+For the second year in a row, Disneyland Paris disclosed a score of 94/100 on the annual Gender Equality Index which was established as part of the “Avenir Professionel” law.
+French companies with more than 50 employees are required to disclose their equality index on 1 March 2020.
 This index aims to measure a company’s commitment to providing an environment based on gender equality to their employees.
 It follows a specific methodology measuring companies on a scale of 100 and requiring those scoring under 75 to put proactive measures in place to increase their score for the coming years.

->

-> Since 2010, Disneyland® Paris has focused on employing both young people and senior citizens.
+Since 2010, Disneyland® Paris has focused on employing both young people and senior citizens.
 As part of this effort, the company signed a new Agreement which provides specific measures for young workers and workers over the age of 50.

 Special working time arrangements may be offered to Cast Members over 57 years of age.